 In 2015, Twitter released a statement in which the company publicly committed to increasing the representation of women and minorities in tech and leadership roles.
 This is a great example of using quantitative data to measure diversity and inclusion efforts.

-How does technology help support inclusive culture in the workplace?
+How does technology help foster inclusive culture in the workplace?

 In the global movement towards better workplace inclusivity, it might feel obvious that technology can be a useful tool.
 Surprisingly, however, this isn’t always the case.
 Bias can easily make its way into technology without a concerted effort to make programs and systems more inclusive.